-MLB The Show 22 incorporates the 30 Major League stadiums as well as Minor League and historical stadiums.
+MLB The Show 22 stadiums incorporate the 30 Major League stadiums, as well as Minor League and historical stadiums.
 Unique to baseball is that each stadium has its own dimensions, as opposed to other sports where the field has uniform dimensions regardless of stadium.

 When selecting a stadium at which to play in The Show, there are many factors that can influence the decision: favorite team, hometown, notable memories, etc. This article will look at one main factor: the smallest ballparks, making it easier to hit home runs.